SPARQL results char encoding

 The SPARQL Protocol definition doesn't explicitly address character encoding for the SOAP binding, but since SOAP is an HTTP protocol it should probably do utf-8 or honor the Accept-Charset header.

-Updated by Gregg - over 10 years ago
+Updated by Gregg - about 11 years ago

 Oops.
 I guess that should read something like "the charset parameter of the Accept header should govern"; e.g. "Accept: application/sparql-results+json; charset=UTF-16".
 Accept-Charset doesn't apply.